-A Billings Farm Internship is designed for students with a serious interest in gaining the skills necessary to farm in a small-farm setting.
+The Billings Farm internship is designed for students with a serious interest in gaining the skills necessary to farm in a small-farm setting.
 Frequently working in view of the public and potentially participating in visitor programs, successful candidates will work closely with the farm staff – performing routine chores and seasonal projects and responding to the daily demands and challenges of working with large animals.

-The farm internship is a 12-week program.
+The farm apprenticeship is a 12-week program.
 The actual start and end dates will be determined by mutual agreement between the intern and the Billings Farm manager.

 Internships are available to undergraduate and graduate students enrolled in academic institutions within the United States and its territories.